Terms & Conditions and Customer Information

 5.5 For logistical reasons, pickup by the Customer is not an option.

-5.6 We deliver neodymium magnets to every country in Europe.
-Neodymium magnets are not intended for sale/export to the United States of America, Canada and Japan.
-Therefore, you are prohibited from exporting our delivered neodymium magnets or final products in which you used them to the above mentioned countries.
+5.6 We deliver to all countries listed in our delivery terms.
+Neodymium magnets are not intended for sale/export to the United States of America, Canada, and Japan.
+Therefore, you are prohibited from exporting our delivered neodymium magnets or final products in which you used them to the above-mentioned countries.
 Ferrite magnets and ferrite products, on the other hand, may be exported worldwide without restrictions.

 6. Reservation of title